OctaForge/libostd/README.md

 Windows is supported with GCC (MinGW) and Clang.
 The MS C runtime is supported as well, so compiling with Clang targeting MSVC compatibility will work.

+## Exceptions

+The library is written with the idea that no API in it ever throws exceptions (with possibly some rare... exceptions ;)).
+However, this does not mean it cannot be used in code that utilizes exceptions.
+Because of this, the library attempts to provide some degree of exception safety as well as proper `noexcept` annotations.
+It also provides type traits to check things such as whether something can be constructed or assigned to without throwing.

+This is currently a work in progress though.
+Here is a list of files where things have been correctly annotated:

+* array.hh
+* initializer_list.hh
+* memory.hh
+* new.hh
+* platform.hh
+* utility.hh
+* type_traits.hh

+This list will expand over time.
+As for exception safety of containers, it's is currently not done/checked.
+They will be made exception safe over time too.